Charitable Bequests—A Gift in Your Will

 Federal tax laws let donors take a charitable deduction for gifts of fractional interests in real estate.
 This type of gift can be especially rewarding when you own a vacation home that you use only part of the year.

 Example: Mary and Jim own a $300,000 vacation home that they use for only two months of the year.
-They can give our institution a 50% interest in the property, qualify for a tax deduction for the value of our interest in the property, and still have a right to use and occupy the property for up to half the year.
+They can give us a 50% interest in the property, qualify for a tax deduction for the value of our interest in the property, and still have a right to use and occupy the property for up to half the year.

 Transfer real estate or a remainder or fractional interest in the property to: LifeSpan Resources, Inc., (EIN 35-1306887), 33 State Street, 3rd Floor, P.O.
 Box 995, New Albany, Indiana 47151-0995, an Indiana non-profit 501 (c) 3; to further the mission of the organization without restriction as to use.